The Wave (2015 film): Development

 Norway is a rockslide prone area (created by the Caledonian orogeny) and The Wave is based on a rock-slide tsunami incident which destroyed the village of Tafjord on 7 April 1934, killing 40 people.
 Prior to that, a similar incident in 1905 triggered a tsunami killing 60 people, and 31 years later, another 74 lost their lives.
-Uthaug has always been a fan of Hollywood disaster films such as Twister and Armageddon and had long wanted to make a disaster film in Norway.
+Uthaug was a fan of Hollywood disaster films such as Twister and Armageddon and had long wanted to make a disaster film in Norway.
 According to him the challenge was to combine the elements of the American genre film with the reality of the situation in Norway.

 All the actors performed their own stunts, something the director said was "utterly nerve-racking."
-And for a climactic scene, in which Joner tries to rescue his family from a flooded hotel, he trained with free-diving instructors to be able to hold his breath for three minutes underwater.
+For the scene in which Kristian tries to rescue his family from the flooded hotel, Joner trained with free-diving instructors to be able to hold his breath for three minutes underwater.